abhishekkhandait/react-assistivetouch-menu/README.md

 ## Installation

-The easiest way to use react-select is to install it from npm and build it into your app with Webpack.
+The easiest way to use react-select is to install it from npm and build it into your app with Webpack

 ```bash
 yarn add react-assistivetouch-menu